 The curriculum at Midrasha is flexible, constantly evaluated, and updated.
 Midrasha educators are selected not only for their expertise in their subject area but also for their ability to communicate their knowledge to teens.
 Classroom teaching relies on a variety of techniques, including audiovisual aids, guest lecturers, as well as interactive discussions.
 Time for students to socialize both informally and at organized communal events is an integral part of the Midrasha experience.

-Midrasha is committed to serving eighth through twelfth grade students from a variety of denominational and non-affiliated backgrounds, and all courses are taught without denominational bias.
+Midrasha is committed to serving eighth through twelfth-grade students from a variety of denominational and non-affiliated backgrounds.
+Our faculty represent a wide range of movements and affiliations so that students are exposed to a multitude of ways of being Jewish.
 Studying at Midrasha provides our students with an opportunity to develop a strong, positive identity and set of values within the framework of a united Jewish people.

 Laurence A. Weinstein Midrasha Incentive Award

-The Madison Midrasha is a community based five-year/ten semester program leading to graduation and a diploma of Jewish Studies.
+Midrasha Hebrew High School is a community-based five-year/ten-semester program leading to graduation and a diploma in Jewish Studies.
 It is not to be confused with Temple Beth El's Confirmation program.
-Temple Beth El requires Midrasha attendance as part of that program.
-We suggest you contact Nicole Jahr, Director of Lifelong Learning, for Confirmation information.
+Midrasha meets a requirement to be confirmed at Temple Beth El.
+We suggest you contact Kendra Sager, TBE Director of Lifelong Learning, for Confirmation information.

 Educate young people in the way to go, and even when they grow old, they will not depart from it.